marceloamor/CareDocQA/README.md

 ## 🌟 **Alternative Demonstration**

-This repository also contains a **complete healthcare document Q&A system** on a separate branch that demonstrates broader microservice architecture capabilities.
+This repository also contains a **healthcare document Q&A system** on a separate branch that demonstrates broader microservice architecture capabilities.

-### **🔍 Explore the Full System**
+### **🔍 Explore the Previously Built System**
 ```bash
 git checkout full-careDocQA-system
 ./start_careDocQA.sh